-Loyola University Chicago offers numerous academic programs at the Cuneo Mansion and Gardens in Vernon Hills, which continue to increase each year.
+Loyola University Chicago offers numerous academic programs at Loyola Lake County (Cuneo Mansion and Gardens) in Vernon Hills, which continue to increase each year.
 These programs coincide with Loyola's commitment to broadening educational opportunities in the greater Chicago-area, especially those living in and around Lake County.
-If you live in Lake County or Northern Cook County during the summer, consider taking a Core course at the Cuneo Campus.
+If you live in Lake County or Northern Cook County during the summer, consider taking a Core or science course at the Loyola Lake County Campus.

 This summer, you can choose to take classes at one of Loyola’s three campuses abroad in Vietnam, Beijing, and Rome, or go on a faculty-led experience abroad or a special program through one of our providers.
 The Office of International Programs offers programs in an array of exciting destinations.